DevTeam/Pure.DI/readme/factory.md

 [![CSharp](https://img.shields.io/badge/C%23-code-blue.svg)](../tests/Pure.DI.UsageTests/Basics/FactoryScenario.cs)

 This example demonstrates how to create and initialize an instance manually.
+This approach is more expensive to maintain, but allows you to create objects more flexibly by passing them some state and introducing dependencies.
+As in the case of automatic dependency embedding, objects give up control on embedding, and the whole process takes place when the object graph is created.

 ```c#
 internal interface IDependency